puavous/lmad1/README.md

 - Version 1.4, premiere at Instanssi 2024: Focus on smoother and faster start at first workshop session.

-  + "Before workshop" instructions about tools.
+  + "Before workshop" instructions about tools and installations.

-  + Video tutorial for creating soundtrack.
+  + Video tutorial about creating soundtrack.

-  + No need to rename source files - just make a copy of the whole starter example and start replacing contents with own.
+  + No need to rename source files - just make a copy of the whole starter example folder and start replacing contents with own.

+  + Massively improved comments on starter prod.js

+  + No more white fog or hardcoded light.
+Material parameters well-documented.

+  + More customization possible from the participant's prod.js

+  + Many small size optimizations suggested by tmptknn at and since last year's Instanssi.

 ## Current status and roadmap as of 1.4